 CHRISTINE HANSCOMB / SCIENCE PHOTO LIBRARY CHRISTINE HANSCOMB / SCIENCE PHOTO LIBRARY

 Rooting reflex in a breastfeeding baby.
-Image 1 of 2.
+Image 2 of 2.
 The rooting reflex is an action in which any touch on the side of a baby's face compels it to move its mouth towards the touch.
 This allows the baby to locate a nipple for feeding purposes, although the touching object does not have to be a nipple to activate the reflex.
-See image M831/271 for this baby having moved its head so as to engage the nipple.
+See image M831/270 for this baby being touched on the cheek by the nipple.

 Model release available.
 Property release not required.